AveryMillard/Slime-Lab/README.md

 - Valid dungeon layouts
 - Traversable paths
 - Varied gameplay pacing
 - A mix of puzzle, stealth, and challenge rooms
+- Abilities the player can use to attack or evade enemies

 Includes a **dynamic minimap** that updates as the player explores.